Djamel Abdoun

-Djamel Abdoun (born 14 February 1986) is an Algerian retired professional footballer who played as a winger.
+Djamel Abdoun (Ǧamel Abdun; born 14 February 1986) is a former professional footballer who played as a winger.
+Born in France, he played for the Algeria national football team.

 In the summer of 2011, Abdoun signed a three-year contract with Olympiacos, on a free transfer from Kavala, due to their relegation to the fourth division.
-He has since won the double with Olympiacos, winning the 2011–12 Superleague Greece and the 2012 Greek Cup.
+He has since won the double with Olympiacos, winning the 2011–12 Super League Greece and the 2012 Greek Cup.
 In the summer of 2013, Abdoun signed a three-year contract with Football League Championship club Nottingham Forest.

 Abdoun is a former French youth international and was a part of the team that won the 2005 UEFA European Under-19 Football Championship, held in Northern Ireland and the 2007 Toulon Tournament.
 He opted to play for Algeria at senior level in September 2009, taking advantage of FIFA's new ruling, allowing him to change his national allegiance despite being older than 21 years of age.
 He made his debut for Algeria in a 0–0 group game at the 2010 Africa Cup of Nations on 18 January 2010, against Angola.
 He represented Algeria at the 2010 Africa Cup of Nations in Angola, where Algeria finished fourth, and the 2010 World Cup in South Africa.